Burnaby StrongStart centres are looking forward to welcoming you back in person!

 - Please arrive on time.

 - There will be clear StrongStart signage at the school when you arrive.
-Follow the signage to the designated outdoor entrance and wait on one of the markers for the StrongStart Educator to welcome you (please do not enter the school building on your own).
+Follow the signage to the designated outdoor entrance and wait for the StrongStart Educator to welcome you (please do not enter the school building on your own).

 - You and your child(ren) will be required to sanitize your hands prior to entering the school or StrongStart classroom.